peterevertz/ledenet_api/README.md

 I did not change the name ("lednet-ufo").
 So don't be confused.
 This code is made for a 5 channel controller.
 Maybe it works with other like the 4 channel UFO etc.

-Rest of Doku ist from sido...
+Rest of Doku ist from sidoh...

 ## What's this?
 This RGB LED controller is a relatively cheap (~$30) alternative to something like the Phillips Hue RGB Strip + Hub, which can run you between $100 and $200.